Table of Contents[Hide][Show]

 - Crab crackers (for those coastal adventures!)

-- Marshmallow sticks (unless you whittle your own from branches)
+- Marshmallow sticks (unless you whittle your own from branches, in which case you’ll want to be sure you pack your whittling knife!)

 - Matches and lighter(s) in a ziplock bag